BilldarBagdar/C4Device_32StepSequencer/README.md

 reversing logic is always true based on the underlying data in the button dictionary, but the physical Lock LED status depends on whether the sequencer is running or not.
 If the sequencer is not running, the physical Lock button LED On/Off status will correspond with the (Lock button's ledValue property) data in the button dictionary.
 But if the sequencer is running, the green Lock button LED pulses with the sequencer tempo.
+Half the time (maybe always?), the visible (feedback) Split LED cycle direction change will lag the logical Lock button direction change by up to 4 Split button clicks.
+In other words, you will often see the Split LED cycle go forward one more time before you see it reverse, for example."
 </p>
 <p>
 When Max Transport is selected, Start and Stop the sequencer using the C4's "Spot Erase" button ("Lower" above).
 Otherwise,